Thursday, July 26, 2012

 But that's all she wrote.
 For years.
 No more me having a relationship with myself, no more time to hear my own thoughts.
 The belly button I gazed upon was my child's, and then the next child's.
 So, when I "accidentally" ended up starting a blog, I quite naturally was drawn to stay up late, after the kids were off to bed, and the writing poured out of me.

 It was no coincidence that I would soon be faced with the most difficult experience of my life.
 I do believe in God, and that there is a Plan for each of us, that we can use our free will to either participate or reject at any given time.
 I needed to write through the illness and eventual death of my father.
 There was no one, but the Self that I had set aside so many years ago, that could possibly understand what I was going through.
 This blog helped me so much.

 My Dad had always been so healthy it was ridiculous.
 The man ate a vegetarian macrobiotic diet for 30 years, and exercised every day.
 At every check up, the doctors would tell him, " Just keep doing what you're doing".
 So, his diagnosis, of an aggressive brain tumor, and his subsequent frailty, was a complete shock to everyone.

-I am so grateful, for her improved health, but also because she was able to help my step mother and I, in caring for my Dad in his last days.
+They originally predicted he would last 3 months.
+We got 7 months.
+Time we all needed to go though the process of hope, and then letting go of hope.
+Time to adjust and say our goodbyes.
+I am so grateful, for my Mom and step mother, my aunts and my uncle for caring for my Dad in his last days.
 I would never have been able to do that without her.
 She was amazing.